mark-thompson01/Network-Traffic-Analysis/README.md

 Encrypted Traffic Related to SCP File Transfer.

 Here we have the consistent traffic pattern of Encrypted Packet Client/Server communication over the SSHv2 protocol.
 The sequence and frequency of packets align with the behavior of a file transfer, where data is segmented into chucks and set over the SSH connection.
 The varying packet lengths (len=44, len=628, etc.) indicate data transfer activity.
-Larget packets suggest chucks of the file being sent, while smaller packets include control messages and acknowledgements.
+Larger packets suggest chucks of the file being sent, while smaller packets include control messages and acknowledgements.

 ![SCP File Transfer.png](Images/SCP%20File%20Transfer.png)